isyedaliraza/mind_maps/README.md

 # Mind Maps
-This repository contains mind maps of different topics learned so far.
+This repository contains mind maps for different topics.
+I hope it will help someone too.